Vatiswa Bam-Mugwanya

-Vatiswa Bam-Mugwanya was a South African politician who served as a Member of Parliament for the African National Congress from 2009 until 2019.
-She was first elected in the 2009 general election and re-elected in the 2014 general election.
-During her first term in the National Assembly, she was a member of the Joint Standing Committee on Intelligence and the Portfolio Committee on Tourism.
-Bam-Mugwanya served on the Portfolio Committee on Human Settlements during her second term.
-Bam-Mugwanya was not included on any ANC candidate list for the 2019 general election and left parliament at the election.
+Vatiswa Bam-Mugwanya is a South African politician who served as a Member of Parliament for the African National Congress from 2009 to 2019.
+She was elected in the 2009 and 2014 general elections.
+During her tenure, she was a member of various committees, including the Joint Standing Committee on Intelligence and the Portfolio Committee on Tourism in her first term, and the Portfolio Committee on Human Settlements in her second term.
+Bam-Mugwanya did not appear on any ANC candidate lists for the 2019 general election and subsequently left parliament.